-We incurred a net loss of \$788,000 for the six months ended September 30, 2014.
-At September 30, 2014 and March 31, 2014, our accumulated deficit amounted to \$134,798,000 and \$134,010,000, respectively.
-At September 30, 2014 and March 31, 2014, our working capital amounted to \$2,830,000 and \$1,970,000, respectively.
+We incurred a net loss of \$6,702,000 for the nine months ended December, 31, 2014.
+At December 31, 2014 and March 31, 2014, our accumulated deficit amounted to \$140,712,000 and \$134,010,000, respectively.
+At December 31, 2014 and March 31, 2014, our working capital amounted to \$1,678,000 and \$1,970,000, respectively.

 We expect to continue incurring losses for the foreseeable future and must raise additional capital to pursue our product development initiatives, penetrate markets for the sale of its products and continue as a going concern.
 We cannot provide any assurance that we will raise additional capital.
 Management believes we have access to capital resources through possible public or private equity offerings, debt financings, corporate collaborations or other means; however, we have not secured any commitment for new financing at this time nor can we provide any assurance that new financing will be available on commercially acceptable terms, if at all.
 If we are unable to secure additional capital, we may be required to curtail our research and development initiatives and take additional measures to reduce costs in order to conserve our cash in amounts sufficient to sustain operations and meet our obligations.
 These measures could cause significant delays in our efforts to commercialize products, which is critical to the realization of our business plan and our future operations.
-These matters raise substantial doubt about our ability to continue as a going concern.

 Our future funding requirements will depend on many factors, including:

-- · the scope, rate of progress and cost of our clinical trials and other research and development activities; - · future clinical trial results; - the terms and timing of any collaborative, licensing and other arrangements that we may establish; - · the cost and timing of regulatory approvals; - the cost and delays in product development as a result of any changes in regulatory oversight applicable to our products; - the cost and timing of establishing sales, marketing and distribution capabilities; - the effect of competing technological and market developments: - the cost of filing, prosecuting, defending and enforcing any patent claims and other intellectual property rights; and - the extent to which we acquire or invest in businesses, products and technologies.
+- · the scope, rate of progress and cost of our clinical trials and other research and development activities; - future clinical trial results; - the terms and timing of any collaborative, licensing and other arrangements that we may establish; - the cost and timing of regulatory approvals; - the cost and delays in product development as a result of any changes in regulatory oversight applicable to our products; - the cost and timing of establishing sales, marketing and distribution capabilities; - the effect of competing technological and market developments; - the cost of filing, prosecuting, defending and enforcing any patent claims and other intellectual property rights; and - the extent to which we acquire or invest in businesses, products and technologies.